Local Critters for Local Knitters

 Why not combine the love for local yarns with a love for local critters?
 And LCLK was born.
 I began reaching out to local yarn stores and asking if they would be interested in a (free) custom chart featuring a local insect to host in their stores.
 As with all my patterns, these charts will be backed up with…a lot of information on the insect.
 Please read more below, find the nearest critter knitter to you, and if you’re a LYS or an entomologist…consider becoming involved!

-It has never been more important to advocate for the environmental protection and education.
+It has never been more important to advocate for environmental protection and education.
 That education can look like knitting, and that knitting can look like native insects.

 When I began designing my insect knitting patterns, I realized quickly that they were the most valuable tool in my arsenal to tell people about insect ecology.
 Simply from the phrase “I like your sweater!”
 I was able to have conversations with people in my community about insects, their ecological importance, and what we can do to protect them.
 The smallest and most valuable members of our ecological community face multivariate threats- from habitat loss to pollution to warming climates.